yjzhou0219/HighDim-Mediation-GOAL/README.md

 ### Method 1: Manual Setup (Recommended for R 4.4.2 or earlier)
-If you prefer to set up the environment manually, please ensure you are using R version 4.4.2.

 If you prefer to set up the environment manually, please ensure you are using R version 4.4.2 (2024-10-31) or an earlier version to maintain compatibility with all dependencies.